Assessments

 Written report

-A well-structured summary of cognitive and academic findings, providing meaningful insight into each person's learning needs.
+A clear summary of cognitive and academic findings, with insights into learning needs.

 Recommendations